reverseFlash102/HackclubSolder/README.md

 # Function
 Turn on the LEDs when it gets dark.
+To be used as a keychain.

 # BOM
 2 Leds(Any Color)